BurnySc2/Discord-Sc2-Bot/README.md

 ### Installation
 - Install python 3.6 or newer (32 or 64 bit)
+- Run commands
+    ```
+    pip install poetry --user
+    poetry install
+    ```
-- Run command `pip install -r requirements.txt` in this directory on the command line to install python requirements
+  in this directory on the command line to install python requirements
 - Go to [the discord developer portal](https://discordapp.com/developers/applications/), log in with your discord account and create an application
 - Under `OAuth2` tab, set checkmark at `bot` and copy the authorization link into a new tab in your browser, select which server you want your bot to connect to (you have to be server admin on the discord server)
 - Under `Bot` Tab, reveal your token and copy it